RedQueenUS/RDK/README.md

 };
 ```

-This convention simplifies tracing a User Behavior through the application, ensuring any one User Interaction will dispatch a predictable `Action` and it can be expected to trigger a predictable `Reducer`.
-Further, since these functions are so tightly coupled and similarly named, we recommend placing the `Event Type`, `onFunction`, and `handleFunction` in the `*Reducers.js` file, adjacent to one another.
+Since these functions are so tightly coupled and similarly named, we recommend placing the `Event Type`, `onFunction`, and `handleFunction` in the `*Reducers.js` file, adjacent to one another.
 This ensures that if a developer changes one, they will likely notice the other two and be able to keep them all in sync.

 Finally, while React has implemented things such as the Context API, and Redux is often more power than might be necessary, this approach reduces learning barriers for new developers, by teaching a single consistent way for handling both local and global scopes, without having to learn multiple techniques and the nuanced situations when to use each.
 Meanwhile, experienced developers and highly complex Runes are encouraged to employ whatever patterns and conventions are comfortable and efficient.